gildas-lormeau/zip.js/docs/interfaces/ZipWriterAddDataOptions.md

 Some zip-based formats forbid any extra field on a specific entry, which the default value of this option would write.
 OpenDocument requires its `mimetype` entry to come first, to be stored without compression and to carry no extra field, so a conformant ODF package needs both this option set to `false` and [ZipWriterConstructorOptions#level](ZipWriterConstructorOptions.md#level) set to `0` on that entry.
-EPUB requires its `mimetype` entry to come first and to be stored without compression, but allows an extra field, so `level` set to `0` is enough there.
+EPUB asks for the same pair: OCF states that the `mimetype` file must not be compressed or encrypted and that there must not be an extra field in its ZIP header, which is what pins the byte offset of `application/epub+zip` so a reader can sniff the format without parsing the archive, and epubcheck reports an extra field there as an error.

 #### Default Value